kedro-org/kedro-viz/docs/source/cli-docs.md

   - Specify extra parameters for the Kedro Viz run.
 This option supports the same format as the `params` option in the Kedro CLI.

 - `--lite`
-  - An experimental flag to open Kedro-Viz with missing Kedro project dependencies.
+  - An experimental flag to open Kedro-Viz without Kedro project dependencies.

 ```{note}